Commercial

 What TandemVu still does not solve

 TandemVu does not automatically solve plate capture, face capture, or forensic identification at long range.
 Those jobs still depend on correct camera placement, angle, lens choice, and scene design.
 It also does not replace thermal when the real problem is perimeter detection in difficult conditions.
-It is a specialist visible-light branch, not a universal answer.
+It is a specialist visible-light option, not a universal answer.

 Related Pages